-Figure 1.
-Diffusion penetration distance in the WIPP as a function of diffusion time is much faster than an aqueous one.
+The above calculation assumes diffusion only through liquid water.
+This assumption is applicable to steel corrosion, the humid rate of which is zero.
+Note that microbial reactions can also consume or release gaseous species.
+The diffusion of a gaseous species is much faster than an aqueous one.
 Thus, molecular diffusion can homogenize microbial reactions even at a much large scale.